EcrituresNumeriques/stylo/docs/src/en/firststeps.md

 - A title;
 - An author name.

-For more information on metadata editing, you can see this [page](http://stylo-doc.ecrituresnumeriques.ca/fr_FR/#!pages/bibliographie.md)
+For more information on metadata editing, you can see this [page]().

 **Careful**: In the metadata pane is the "Bibliography" division, including the *Display* option, which allows you to choose to view the bibliography either in its entirety ("All citations"), or just the references which have been cited in the body of the article ("Only used").